 Are You in a Toxic Relationship?
 15 Signs You Need to End It…

-In addition to psychological abuse like gaslighting and humiliation.
-If you find yourself in these instances, it’s important to confide in a trusted friend, family member, therapist, etc., so that you can make an action plan to leave your partner and the relationship.
+If you find yourself in these situations, it’s important to confide in a trusted friend, family member, therapist, etc., so that you can make an action plan to leave your partner and the relationship.
 If you do not find yourself in this type of situation, and feel like there are things worth salvaging in the relationship you should work towards setting up healthy boundaries for yourself and pushing for change in the relationship.

 Sometimes people don’t realize they are toxic until they are faced with someone who won’t cater to their ways.
 It’s also important to recognize that toxicity doesn’t necessarily stem from one person, and that it’s possible that both people in the relationship are toxic and need to get help.
 It is possible to turn a toxic relationship into a healthy one, if both you and your partner are honest with yourselves and each other and if you put in what can be very difficult emotional work to make things change for the better.
 Below are 15 signs of an abusive relationship that indicate it’s time for you to end it......